D up: Texas Tech clamps down in 63-44 win over Michigan

 ANAHEIM, Calif.
 (AP) — More than 24 minutes into the game, the nation's best defense had yet to allow its 20th point.

-There simply wasn't anywhere to go against a lanky, athletic Texas Tech defense that succeeds by clogging the middle, then forcing teams to either move the ball toward the baseline and settle for jumpers with people in their face, or try to attack the rim, but pay a price while doing it.
+There simply wasn't anywhere to go against a lanky, athletic Texas Tech defense that succeeds by clogging the middle, then forcing teams to either settle for jumpers with people in their face, or try to attack the rim, but pay a price while doing it.

-Michigan has the nation's second-best defense, and nearly 9 minutes into the game, the score was tied: 6-6.

-"At the media timeout, (Assistant coach Mark Adams) was, like, 'We need to make an adjustment,' and I was like, 'Coach, they've scored six points.
-We need to get a basket,'" Beard said.

-Watching the score get out of hand, Wolverines coach John Beilein, one of the best tacticians in the game, called a timeout early in the second half to try to get a shot, a possession, anything, that might generate something for his team to build on.
+Watching the game slip away, Michigan coach John Beilein, one of the best basketball tacticians, called a timeout early in the second half to try to get a shot, a possession, anything, that might generate something for his team to build on.

 The Wolverines worked the ball to Zavier Simpson, who dribbled, and dribbled, and tried to take it to the rim against Red Raiders guard Matt Mooney.
 Simpson lobbed it up toward the rim.
 It barely grazed glass.